tbogdala/rust-llama.cpp/README.md

 - [x] FIXED:  Fixed crashing from multiple `free_model()` invocations; updated basic_test integration test for verification.
 - [x] FIXED:  Models now get their memory free'd now too instead of just the context.
 - [x] FIXED:  Metal support on macos should work with the `metal` feature.
 Also added Accelerate support for macos if the `metal` feature is not enabled resulting in minor performance boosts.
+- [x] FIXED:  Cuda support on Win11 x64 should work with the `cuda` feature.

 This fork has the changes in development on the 'dev' branch, which will be merged into 'master'